 Bromine is a chemical element in many everyday items, including baking ingredients, prescription drugs, and plastic.

 At present, there is little firm evidence to support this theory.
-More research needs to be carried out in this area.
+Researchers needs to conduct more studies in this area.

 If someone is often in prolonged, direct contact with bromides, they should speak with a doctor about possible harmful effects.
-However, researchers have not confirmed the link with cherry angioma
+However, evidence based research recommends more controlled studies are needed to confirm the link between the two.

 Excision